pabloazurduy/python-mip/README.md

 Currently this is a separated module from the library, so you just need to import the `conflict.py`to your directory

 ## Usage
-This module implements two classes `ConflictFinder` and the `ConflictResolver` class. the first one is an implementation of a few IIS finder algorithms and the second one is the implementation of a relaxation algorithm.
+This module implements two classes `ConflictFinder` and the `ConflictRelaxer` class. the first one is an implementation of a few IIS finder algorithms and the second one is the implementation of a relaxation algorithm.

 ### The `ConflictFinder` (The IIS finder)